Refrigerator & Freezer

 For larger meals, consider using a programmable pressure cooker or an outdoor grill.
 Pressure cookers can reduce cooking time by about 70%, saving even more energy.

-When Life Goes Back to Normal, Consider High-Efficiency Appliances
+Consider High-Efficiency Appliances

 Leading high-efficiency refrigerator models use 7-13% less energy.